jonnonz1/nz-statute-book/acts/public/1971/unclaimed-money-act-1971.md

     (b) a trustee bank's successor company in respect of any money vested in it by virtue of the Trustee Banks Restructuring Act 1988:
     (c) a savings bank company's successor in respect of any money vested in it by virtue of the Private Savings Banks (Transfer of Undertakings) Act 1992:
     (d) a building society within the meaning of the Building Societies Act 1965 in respect of any money that was a savings bank deposit within the meaning of section 57 of the Building Societies Act 1965 as in force before the commencement of the Building Societies Amendment Act 1987
+  - **tax file number** has the same meaning as in section YA 1 of the Income Tax Act 2007
   - **unclaimed money** means unclaimed money within the meaning of section 4, being unclaimed money situated in New Zealand.

 ### 3 Unclaimed money to be paid to Crown